Bachelor of Science in Language and Behavioral Disorders

 Program Goals

 The objective of the B.S. in Language and Behavioral Disorders at Albizu University is to provide students with a foundation in both speech-language pathology (SLP) and applied behavior analysis (ABA).
 Through this comprehensive interdisciplinary curriculum, students will gain knowledge and skills necessary to support individuals with communication and behavioral challenges.
-It allows provides a foundation for students to pursue their passion in SLP and/or ABA by applying for a master’s degree in speech-language pathology or psychology.
+It provides a foundation for students to pursue their passion in SLP and/or ABA by applying for a master’s degree in speech-language pathology or psychology.

 If you're not ready to apply yet but still have questions about our program, you can request more information below.